Burnt by the Sun: Plot

 Despite his personable nature, it is clear that Mitya has returned with a secret agenda.
 It is slowly revealed throughout the duration of the afternoon that he works for the Soviet political police, the NKVD, and has arrived to arrest Kotov for a non-existent conspiracy that Mitya had framed him for.
 Mitya is abusing his power for the purpose of revenge, since ten years ago Kotov had conscripted Mitya into the OGPU, the predecessor of the NKVD, and was therefore the reason for Mitya being taken away.
 Mitya detests Kotov, whom he blames for causing him to lose Maroussia, his love for Russia, faith, and his profession as a pianist.
 Kotov confronts Mitya about his activities in Paris, where he gave up eight White Army generals to the NKVD.
 All were kidnapped, smuggled to the Soviet Union, and shot dead without trial.

 Although eventually realizing that Mitya intends to take him away, Kotov believes that his close relationship with Soviet dictator Joseph Stalin will save him.
 However, a black car carrying NKVD agents arrives to remove Kotov, just as a group of Young Pioneer children arrives at the dacha to pay tribute to him.
 Kotov willingly goes with Mitya, pretending to be Mitya's friend and even lets Nadia briefly ride in the car with them.
 While riding away in the car with his captors, Kotov reminds them who he is and his status, but he quickly realizes that they don't care and that it was Stalin himself who ordered his arrest.
 Only after looking into Mitya's eyes does Kotov realize the severity of the situation, causing him to breakdown in tears.
 Kotov is forced to make a false confession to all the charges Mitya framed him for and is shot dead in August 1936.
 Meanwhile, following Mitya's success in his revenge against Kotov, he ultimately commits suicide, as his revenge did not satisfy him in the way he thought it would.
 In addition, Maroussia is arrested and dies in the Gulag in 1940.
-Although arrested with her mother and taken to a concentration camp, Nadia lives to see all three sentences overturned during the Khrushchev thaw, in 1956, and works as a teacher in Kazakhstan.
+Although arrested with her mother and taken to a concentration camp, Nadia lives to see all three sentences overturned during the Khrushchev thaw, in 1956, and works as a music teacher in Kazakhstan.